Ephaberg/slowloris/README.md

 ```
 `Issues` For a complete list of issues look at the Perl documentation, which explains all of the things to think about when running this denial of service attack.

 `Thanks` A Great Thank You to John Kinsella for the help with threading and id and greyhat for help with testing.
-Big Thanks to Hugo Gonzalez for IPv6 too!
+Big Thanks to Ephaberg for IPv6 too!